RayCarrot/Rayman3Readvanced/README.md

 | Scroll camera            | Right mouse button |
 | Toggle fullscreen        | Alt+Enter          |

-Besides these you can also hold down `left shift` while resizing the window to maintain the aspect ratio.

 You can also launch the game with a BizHawk .bk2 TAS file which will have it play the button inputs from that.

 ## Debug mode